 Most travellers opt for a shorter four or 5 day trek, but if you really want to get off the main trail through the park and have the time this is a beautiful an rewarding alternative.

 All treks and tailor-made itineraries are organised on demand for groups of two or more people.
-For single travelers or those who prefer travelling in a group, we offer several scheduled small group tours, see here.

 Our trip to Ethiopia was incredible.
 I’m so glad I made the last minute decision to go with John, it was unforgettable.
 Alex in Addis looked after us brilliantly as did Getinet and his crew in the Simien mountains.
 They were both so passionate about their country and eager to share it’s treasures with us.
 And what a country!
 The bustle of the city and then the serene atmosphere of the mountains, great contrast.
 The landscape in the Simien Mountains was awe inspiring, colossal mountains and drops and great wildlife.
 Beautiful people.